FunderburkM/CMEngineOptionsDocs/WidgetSetup.md

 ## Class hierarchy
 - Graphics
+  - **Graphic_Slot**
-  - Graphic_Slot -> used for Quality Slot entries, such as Textures/Shadows/etc. Each entry is responsible for/modifies a specific quality setting.
+  Used for Quality Slot entries, such as Textures/Shadows/etc. Each entry is responsible for/modifies a specific quality setting.
+  - **Graphic_SlotProfile**
-  - Graphic_SlotProfile -> used for Quality Profile switching which affects all quality types -and therefore is treated as the “global” switcher.
+  Used for Quality Profile switching which affects all quality types -and therefore is treated as the “global” switcher.
 Switches in between the different layers that Graphic Profile has [Low/Medium/Custom] etc
+  - **Graphic_Page**
-  - Graphic_Page -> auto generates Graphic Slot and Profile, and serves as the baseline for storing Graphic-related widgets.
+  Auto generates Graphic Slot and Profile, and serves as the baseline for storing Graphic-related widgets.
 Check the Blueprint setup for info.
 Resolution/Frame Limit/Vsync/among others are added at the BP level.

 - Audio
+  - **Audio_Slot**
-  - Audio_Slot -> used to represent a specific entry of a given Sound Layer.
+  Used to represent a specific entry of a given Sound Layer.
 You can have Sound::Volume, Sound::Pitch, and Sound::FadeDuration
+  - **Audio_Page**
-  - Audio_Page -> auto generates/detects Audio Slots, and can generate as many widgets as there are settings for it.
+  Auto generates/detects Audio Slots, and can generate as many widgets as there are settings for it.
 Check the Blueprint setup for info.
 If auto generation is turned off, it can auto detect Audio Slot classes added at design time.

 - Input
+  - **Input_Slot**
-  - Input_Slot -> represents a given binding entry; can be either Action or Axis Binding.
+  Represents a given binding entry; can be either Action or Axis Binding.
 It can showcase raw Text for Key (From FKey) or search for Layout Config Entry (Either text or texture).
+  - **Input_OptionsWindow**
-  - Input_OptionsWindow -> is the widget that pops up whenever a binding request is made, either by listening key or manual binding.
+  Is the widget that pops up whenever a binding request is made, either by listening key or manual binding.
 Is summoned by Input_Slot by the user’s request.
+  - **Input_KeyEntry**
-  - Input_KeyEntry -> Is what OptionsWindow uses to fill its dropdown.
+  Is what OptionsWindow uses to fill its dropdown.
 It can showcase raw Text for Key (From FKey) or search for Layout Config Entry (Either text or texture).
+  - **Input_Page**
-  - Input_Page -> Handles the different profile switching, generation, and Input Request handling.
+  Handles the different profile switching, generation, and Input Request handling.
 Input Profiles present get generated at the BP level.

 - Game Settings
+  - **Game_Page**
-  - Game_Page -> represents an individual Game Profile [for example in the default project, the Gameplay Profile that contains Perma Death and Mouse Multiplier settings].
+  Represents an individual Game Profile [for example in the default project, the Gameplay Profile that contains Perma Death and Mouse Multiplier settings].
 The Individual Slots are added at the BP level.

+  > Game Pages also have an additional filtering concept for Subsystem Updates.
+Please check [the widget section](#game-settings-widget).

+  - **Game_PageCollection**
-  - Game_PageCollection -> Contains and switches between different Pages.
+  Contains and switches between different Pages.
 The Pages are added at the BP level.

 - General
+  - **General_Page**
-  - General_Page-> Handles the switching between active widgets, Active Profile and SubProfile [check save profile], as well as is recommended to be the one with the save/check pending/reset settings functions/buttons.
+  Handles the switching between active widgets, Active Profile and SubProfile [check save profile], as well as is recommended to be the one with the save/check pending/reset settings functions/buttons.

 ***